 - Report loss to the manufacturer.
 Some of them will open stolen device cases and can help with device wipe, etc.

 But what happens to your dear laptop after it is stolen?
 Where does it go?
 Basically, what do thieves do with it?

 With all the mentioned above from the data received from you guys, we compiled the most recurrent places your laptop might end up once it reaches the hands of a thief.
 In no particular order:

-One of the most common places these poor orphaned laptops can find themselves at are pawn shops.
+One of the most common places these poor orphaned laptops can find themselves at is pawn shops.
 Yup, they get pawned!
 OK, that was most definitely not funny.
 Puns aside, pawning laptops can be a very efficient way to get rid of stolen goods since the cash amount they receive is very easy to spend.
-You can read some examples here, here, and here.

 If you know a pawn shop around your neighborhood, and Prey is even slightly reporting near it, go and check it out.
 Tell the owner you’re looking for a laptop, and roughly describe yours, but be subtle: you don’t want to raise any suspicion.
 If you’re lucky enough, you might find your stolen device, and the worst thing that can happen is having to buy it back for a modest price.